-From its founding in 1990, the Pacific Center for Special Care prioritized and launched programs to address disparities in oral health and diversification of the dental workforce.
-Some examples include: development of best practices and alternative delivery care models, including tele-dentistry, to care for people with special health care needs; advocacy and integration of oral health programs into the California Regional Center System; implementation of the Pipeline Program to diversify applicants to dental schools; and the first on-line program for registered dental hygienists in alternative [RDHAP].
+From its founding in 1990, the Pacific Center for Special Care prioritized and launched programs to address disparities in oral health and diversification of the dental workforce, including development of alternative care delivery models such as teledentistry; advocacy and integration of oral health programs into the California Regional Center System; implementation of the Pipeline Program to diversify applicants to dental schools; and the first online program for registered dental hygienists in alternative practice (RDHAP).

-The Pacific Center for Equity in Oral Health Care (Pacific Center) will build on this legacy by continuing to address the needs of those who require Special Care and the needs of a broader socio-economic population that has been and remains vulnerable in the wake of poor oral health literacy and limited access to oral health care.
-The recent onset of COVID 19 will likely have long lasting collateral damage to the already tenuous structures in place to help those most in need, access basic dental services.
-This health and economic crisis will also impact the future of dental education and perhaps to whom it will be available in the future, underscoring the need to continue pipeline initiatives through the Pacific Center that will diversify and enrich our educational program and our profession.
+The Pacific Center for Equity in Oral Health Care (Pacific Center) builds on this legacy by continuing to address the needs of those who require special care and the needs of a broader socioeconomic population that has been — and remains — vulnerable in the wake of limited access to oral health information and care, as well as the Covid-19 crisis.
 The Pacific Center will address inequities in resources for oral health care and dental education and advocate for health systems and health policies that support broad inclusion of oral health care as an integral and meaningful part of the health care system, available to all.